yalhessi/lemmafinder/README.md

 ```

 In the proof where u are stuck, add `lfind.` tactic and run `make` again in the folder.
+If you want to obtain detailed debug logs for your run, use `lfind_debug` tactic instead.

 ### Example:
 1. cd `benchmark/bench_rev_append` && make.